census-instrumentation/opencensus-website/content/quickstart/java/metrics.md

 {{</tabs>}}

 ##### Create Tags
-Now we will create the variable later needed to add extra text meta-data to our metrics.
+Now we will create the variable later needed to record extra text meta-data.

+Insert the following snippet on the line before `private static final Tagger tagger = Tags.getTagger();`:

 {{<tabs Snippet All>}}
 {{<highlight java>}}